 So to sum up.

 The best way to describe the language is as being related to Lisp, but with some additions to make it easier to use and to make sophisticated data easier to work with.

 Getting and installing R is simple.

-The installation includes the RGui which provides an easy to use R Console that you can use to type instruction into directly.
+The installation includes the RGui, which provides an easy-to-use R Console that you can use to type instructions into directly.